 - Live in an area where the NDIS has begun

-- Meet the age requirements for that area, during the staged roll-out across Australia
+- Where applicable, meet the age/or phasing requirements for that area during the staged roll-out across Australia

 How to apply

 Step 1.
 Fill in the NDIS Access Checklist